ticketbase/help.ticketbase.com/articles/changing-the-language.md

 ---
 title: Changing the language
 section: Events
-question: How can I change the launguage of the headers or section labels of the event page?
+question: How can I change the language of the headers or section labels of the event page?
 ---

 The default language of Ticketbase is English.
 The following languages are also available: Czech, French, Indonesian, Italian, Japanese, Portuguese, Russian, Spanish, Turkish and Chinese.